thiskevinwang/coffee-code-climb/content/blog/july-20-2019/index.md

 ```

 This could get messy, but I read somewhere that a larger component would be expected with hooks...
 (Argh, can't find it.)
 Only one way to find out.

+### Write some custom hooks for the team

+The built in hooks have covered every usecase i've encountered so far, but I do want to write some custom hooks that could benefit our team.